quocnguyencong/agile-development-with-azure/README.md

 ```bash
 ./make-predition.sh
 ```
 **Note:** if you face with error "Permission Denied".
-You need to gand permission execute in make-prediton.sh by using command below
+You need to grant permission execute in make-prediton.sh by using command below
 ```bash
 chmod +xr ./make-predition.sh
 ```